 At the hearty of Perthshire is Perth, which became Scotland's seventh and latest city in 2012.
 Perth's potential was first recognised by the Romans, who built a fort nearby.
 Sited on the banks of the River Tay, Perth developed as a major trading centre based on its port and its strategically significant location at the lowest bridging point of the Tay.

-Visitor attractions in Perth include St John's Kirk of Perth, dating back to medieval times; St Ninian's Cathedral; the Black Watch Museum; Perth Museum and Art Gallery; the Fergusson Gallery celebrating the work of John Duncan Fergusson; Greyfriars Burial Ground, home to one of the finest collections of early gravestones anywhere in Scotland; and Branklyn Garden, cared for by the National Trust for Scotland.
+Visitor attractions in Perth include St John's Kirk of Perth, dating back to medieval times; St Ninian's Cathedral; the Black Watch Museum and nearby 51st Highland Division Memorial; Perth Museum and Art Gallery; the Fergusson Gallery celebrating the work of John Duncan Fergusson; Greyfriars Burial Ground, home to one of the finest collections of early gravestones anywhere in Scotland; and Branklyn Garden, cared for by the National Trust for Scotland.
 Overlooking the parkland of South Inch and near the railway station is The Parklands Hotel.

 The area around Perth is especially rich in old graveyards.
 Three of particular note are Kilfauns Churchyard, just north of the A90 three miles east of Perth, St Madoes Churchyard, just south of the A90 five miles east of Perth, and Rhynd Churchyard, on the south side of the River Tay.
 Another is at St Martins Church, four miles north of Perth.